-Developing Multi-Agent System with Natural Selection of Desire Paths for Transportation Network Planning
+Development and Evaluation of a Multi-Agent System simulating Emergence of Desire Paths for Networks Planning

 This research aims to propose a multi-agent model to design transportation systems that minimize the total cost in regards with transportation modes and environment topography.